-Already in the 6 short months since I began Home Glow Design, I’ve counseled a few people who had either just bought a house or were building and called me after they got into color trouble.
+I’ve counseled a number of people who had either just bought a house or were building and called me after they got into color trouble.
+Where their paint selection seemed to magically change colors.
+The most common I hear is a gray wall turned blue.
 They’d been trying to go it alone, figuring paint is paint and not wanting to spend the money getting guidance on something they could pick out themselves by going to the paint store.
 After they actually moved into the spaces, a few things happened.
-They realized that the gorgeous gray family room they wanted actually looked purple.
+They realized that the gorgeous gray family room they wanted actually looked blue.

 Or, for some reason, the “neutral” wall color they chose to go with the newly installed “neutral” carpet inexplicably clashed.